 6. Protection Obligation

-Your organisation should put in place the required security measures to protect the personal data in its possession or control.
+Your organisation should put in place the required security measures to protect the personal data in its possession or control, including the storage media or devices on which such data is stored.
 This is to prevent any unauthorised access, collection, use and/or disclosure of such data.

 7. Retention Limitation Obligation

 Your organisation should retain the personal data for only as long as is necessary for business or legal purposes.

 8. Transfer Limitation Obligation

 If your organisation is transferring the personal data overseas, such as storing the data in the cloud, ensure that the country to which the data is being transferred offers a comparable level of data protection as is provided by the PDPA.